hyperse-io/paypal-node-sdk/README.md

 ## Samples

-You can start off by trying out [creating and capturing an order](https://github.com/paypal/Checkout-NodeJS-SDK/tree/master/samples/CaptureIntentExamples/runAll.js)
+You can start off by trying out [creating and capturing an order](https://github.com/hyperse-io/paypal-node-sdk/tree/main/samples/CaptureIntentExamples/runAll.ts)

-To try out different samples for both create and authorize intent check [this link](https://github.com/paypal/Checkout-NodeJS-SDK/tree/master/samples)

-Note: Update the `payPalClient.js` with your sandbox client credentials or pass your client credentials as environment variable while executing the samples.
+Note: Update the `payPalClient.ts` with your sandbox client credentials or pass your client credentials as environment variable while executing the samples.[creating and capturing an order](https://github.com/hyperse-io/paypal-node-sdk/tree/main/samples/CaptureIntentExamples/runAll.ts)

 ## Note